ctotten-edu/stem103-final-project/readme.txt

 Clifford Totten
 Computer Repair Shop Form Filler

 Before writing this program, there were 3 separate forms that needed to be filled out.
 Writing all the information 3x by hand is absolutely tedious and caused more failures than I would like to admit.
 This program allows you to create a diagnostic, invoice, and log form for customers in one go.
-Can be modified to adapt to the business being performed, but this specifically is for the Computer Repair Shop.
+Can be modified to adapt to the business being performed, but this specifically is for my computer repair shop.

 Requires installation of python-docx via terminal Requires Docx/ODT Viewer extension